vizthex123/viz-modding/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: File an issue report to help me make modpacks better.
+about: Report a bug or other issue
-title: "[Bug]"
+title: ''
 labels: Bug
 assignees: vizthex123